mojtaba-gheytasi/go-order-system-showcase/README.md

 - What CI enforces, so the document cannot quietly drift away from the code

 If you only read one thing here, read that.

 ---

+## A note on starting with microservices

+I do not believe microservices should be the default starting point for a new project.
+I would normally begin with a modular monolith with explicit boundaries — and extract services only when there is strong evidence that doing so solves a real problem.

+Useful reasons for extracting a service can include:

+- A component needs independent scaling or deployment
+- A separate team needs release autonomy
+- A component has a different failure or concurrency profile
+- Technology or regulatory constraints require isolation
+- A module boundary has held still long enough to survive becoming a network contract

+Distribution is not free, and this repository pays the bill in public.
+The transactional outbox exists only because saving an order and publishing its event are no longer one transaction.
+Idempotency keys exist only because a retried network call is indistinguishable from a duplicate.
+Expiring reservations exist only because two services can disagree and nothing will notice.
+In a monolith all three are a single `BEGIN … COMMIT`. partial failures, eventual consistency, network latency, contract versioning, observability, deployment coordination, more complicated local development, and more expensive integration testing.

+A well-structured modular monolith preserves many useful boundaries without paying those distributed-systems costs prematurely.
+If its modules are genuinely isolated, they can later provide sensible extraction points when the need appears.

+This repository deliberately starts with three services because it is an architectural showcase.
+Its purpose is to demonstrate synchronous and asynchronous communication, service-owned data, idempotency, partial-failure handling, and eventual consistency.
+It should not be interpreted as a recommendation to begin every similarly sized production system with microservices.
+For the current feature set, a modular monolith would be the simpler and more practical production choice.

+---